Railsmania/scripts/bob_01/01_en_alt.md

 ````

 Next, we need to fix some of the javascript.
 We'll stub 2 javascript files that are showing errors in our browser's developer tools console.
 These two files are demo files for the theme we downloaded, we're going to turn them off by using this stub keyword.
+We add the following two lines to app/assets/javascripts/application.js:

 ```
 //= stub plugins/flot/flot-data